 If you like spice, you can add a bit of peperoncino (or red pepper flakes) to the soffrito.
 Other variations tend toward the sweet or sweet-and-sour.
 Nutmeg or cinnamon is sometimes added.
 Some variations even call for raisins and dark chocolate–never had that version, and I’m sure I want to try it…

-By the way, besides loving the taste, I feel a special connection to this dish for another reason: apparently the section (rione) of Rome where the butches lived and where tradition has it that this dish was born was called Regola.
-Well, that’s where we used to live, in the piazza San Paolo alla Regola, a quiet little piazza only a few steps from bustling Campo dei fiori. :=)) Home sweet home: our apartment was just above the edicola.
+By the way, besides loving the taste, I feel a special connection to Roman-style braised oxtails for another reason: apparently the section (rione) of Rome where the butches lived and where tradition has it that this dish was born was called Regola.
+Well, that’s where we used to live, in the piazza San Paolo alla Regola, a quiet little piazza only a few steps from bustling Campo dei fiori.